 Such a constant attitude of thankfulness and earnest thanksgiving, no matter the circumstances, is a gift from God to us.
 Gratitude spreads a healing balm among those with whom we fellowship, and it will help to speed us along the path to God's Kingdom.

 The nation will shortly celebrate its Thanksgiving Day.
-As we have seen from God's Word, His people are to have, not just one day that is set aside for thanksgiving, but a daily practice of heartfelt thanksgiving.
+As we have seen from God's Word, His people are to have, not just one day set aside for thanksgiving, but a daily practice of heartfelt thanksgiving.

-Please reflect on these sentiments about thankfulness:
+As we close, please reflect on these sentiments on thankfulness:

 » Gratitude is the inward feeling of kindness received.
 Thankfulness is the natural impulse to express that feeling.
 Thanksgiving is the following of that impulse.
 (Henry Van Dyke)